 Gophertown League 2022

 Players must have a Saskatoon Disc Golf membership to participate in Gophertown League.

-Gopher town League is held every Thursday night..
-Please make sure there is at least 2 members of the League on the card to confirm score.
-Score should be kept on the U-disc app under the events tab.
+Gopher town League is held every Thursday night.
+Score will be kept on the U-disc app under the events tab.
 You can sign up for a free U-disc membership and it will allow you to keep score of a limited amount of rounds.Full Schedule

 End of Round/Scoring

 - Diefenbaker #8 must be played right of the power pole.
 (Intended to stay off #11″s fairway) Drop zone is just right of the power pole.

-- Diefenbaker #9 must be played left of the 1st light pole (Intended to play as a tunnel shot and not over the road) Drop zone is left of the light pole.
+- Diefenbaker #15 must be played right of the 1st light pole (Intended to play as a tunnel shot and not over the road) Drop zone is left of the light pole.

-- Diefenbaker #11 must be played between both trees directly in front of tee.
-(Intended to keep discs from being played over the path) Drop zone is between the trees or the tee box, throwers choice.
+- Diefenbaker #17 must be played between both trees directly in front of tee.
+(Intended to keep discs from being played over the path) Drop zone is between the two trees.

 - Reid #3 must be played right of the 2nd tree along the path.
 (Intended to keep discs from being played over the path) Drop zone is right of the tree.

 Out Of Bounds

 - Diefenbaker all roads are played as out of bounds.
 Boundary is determined by the outside edge of posts.

 - Diefenbaker #17 path along right side of fairway.